OpenRailAssociation/technical-committee/project_proposals/RCM OSS.md

 ## Describe the project.
 What does the project do, why is it valuable, where does it come from?

 RCM by SBB comprises a suite of products for rail condition monitoring.
-Based on the open source data format RCM-DX (RCM Data eXchange), RCM enables easy accessibility and visualisation of railway diagnostic data.
+Based on the open-source data format RCM-DX (RCM Data eXchange), RCM enables easy accessibility and visualization of railway diagnostic data.

 The aim of RCM OSS is to make rail condition data easy to access, store and visualize.
 Therefore, RCM OSS is beneficial to railway companies as well as measurement system suppliers.